vkbo/novelWriter/docs/source/project_overview.rst

 If novelWriter crashes or otherwise exits without saving the project state, or if you're using a file synchronisation tool that runs out of sync, there may be files in the project folder that aren't tracked in the core project file.
-These files, when discovered, are recovered and added back into the project, if possible.
+These files, when discovered, are recovered and added back into the project.

-The discovered files are scanned for meta information that give clues as to where the document may previously have been located in the project.
-The project loading routines will try to put them back as close as possible to this location, if it still exists.
+The discovered files are scanned for metadata that give clues as to where the document may previously have been located in the project.
+The project loading routine will try to put them back as close as possible to this location, if it still exists.
 Generally, it will be appended to the end of the folder where it previously was located.
-If that folder doesn't exist, it will try to add it to the correct root folder.
+If that folder doesn't exist, it will try to add it to the correct root folder type.
 If it cannot figure out which root folder is correct, the document will be added to the :guilabel:`Novel` root folder.
 Finally, if the :guilabel:`Novel` folder is missing, one will be created.

-If the title of the document can be recovered, the word "Recovered:" will be added as a prefix.
+If the title of the document can be recovered, the word "Recovered:" will be added as a prefix to indicate that it may need further attention.
 If the title cannot be determined, the document will be named after its internal key, which is a string of characters and numbers.

 .. _a_proj_roots_lock: